-- Mobile optimization: When you build a desktop site, it usually won’t look good on mobile devices until you make adjustments.
-Without mobile optimization, search engines won’t display your content to visitors searching from their phones.
+- Mobile optimisation: When you build a desktop site, it usually won’t look good on mobile devices until you make adjustments.
+Without mobile optimisation, search engines won’t display your content to visitors searching from their phones.
 You must edit each page to appear and function great on mobile.

 - Inbound links: Inbound links are internal links between your website pages.
 The more you link your content together, the easier your human visitors or crawler bots can navigate your website.
 Inbound links include header and footer navigational menus, on-page buttons, and internal links.

 - External link building: When other websites link to your content, search engines view your website as more trustworthy and authoritative.
 Link building may include gaining shout-outs from another blog, shared content on social media platforms, etc.